2022–23 Liga TDP season: Promotion Play–offs

 The Promotion Play–offs will consist of seven phases.
 Classify 64 teams, the number varies according to the number of teams in each group, being between three and eight clubs per group.
 The country will be divided into two zones: South Zone (Groups 1 to 8) and North Zone (Groups 9 to 18).
 Eliminations will be held according to the average obtained by each team, being ordered from best to worst by their percentage throughout the season.

 As of 2020–21 season, the names of the knockout stages were modified as follows: Round of 32, Round of 16, Quarter-finals, Semifinals, Zone Final and Final, this as a consequence of the division of the country into two zones, for so the teams only face clubs from the same region until the final series.

-Reserve and Development Teams
+Round of 32

+The first legs were played on 19 and 20 April, and the second legs will be played on 22 and 23 April 2023.